 Most students apply for governmental awards, making them competitive.
-The value of these is usually reasonably high and they tend to fund people rather than projects, so apply to them whenever eligible.
+The value of these is usually reasonably high and they tend to fund people rather than projects, so apply for them whenever eligible.
 Often they have deadlines in the fall and take six months to get back to you.
 Confusingly, when you go straight from a Bachelor’s degree to a PhD, you would often apply for a governmental Master’s scholarship to fund the first year of your PhD.

 As a rule, provincial or regional awards are less competitive than federal awards.
 You can usually apply to provincial and federal awards in the same year, but you may not be able to combine their amounts.
 Provincial fellowships are usually around $18,000 in stipend per year for Master’s students and $20,000 for PhD students.